 Deferred income tax is provided using the liability method on temporary differences arising between the carrying amounts of assets and liabilities for financial reporting purposes and amounts used for taxation purposes.
 The amount of deferred tax provided is based on the expected manner of realization or settlement of the carrying amounts of assets and liabilities using the tax rates enacted or substantively enacted at the reporting date.
 A deferred tax asset is recognized only to the extent that it is probable that future taxable profits will be available and the credits can be utilized.
-A deferred tax asset is reduced to the extent that it is no longer probable that the related tax benefits will be realized.

-Notes To The Interim Condensed Consolidated Financial Statements (continued) 30 June 2019 c.
+c.
 Change in accounting for IFRS 16 Leases